This Policy shall be implemented consistent with these principles outlined in Ministry Memorandum #81 (1984) and the Education Act.

-Note: The DSBN permits the use by staff of epinephrine auto injectors (e.g., Epipen®) if authorized as part of an Emergency Action Plan.
+Note: The DSBN permits the use of epinephrine auto injectors (e.g., Epipen®) if authorized as part of a student Plan of Care.

-SERVICES PROVIDED BY SCHOOL HEALTH SUPPORT SERVICES (COMMUNITY CARE ACCESS CENTRE [CCAC])
+SERVICES PROVIDED BY SCHOOL HEALTH SUPPORT SERVICES LOCAL HEALTH INTEGRATED NETWORK (LHIN)

 For the purpose of these procedures, essential health services which may be provided by the Ministry of Health through School Health Support Services shall include the following:

 - Manual expression of the bladder or stoma

 - Postural drainage and deep suctioning

 - Physiotherapy or occupational therapy

 - Speech pathology or clinical therapy

 - Any intensive clinical treatment

 - Nursing procedures required to allow a student to remain in school